chinamike65/hugo-tuolesi/content/book3/book3en.md

 Therefore, it is very important to listen to the teacher's teaching and follow it.

-In addition, the disciple listens to the teacher's words and practices according to the teacher's teaching.
+In addition, the disciple listens to the teacher's words, and practices according to the teacher's teaching.

 61